chef-boneyard/push-jobs-cookbook/README.md

 (`push-jobs-client.rb`) using the `whitelist` attribute.
 Any environment variables can be set using `environment_variables` attribute with key value pairs.
-If you need to further customize the push-jobs-client.rb file, you can provide your own template in a wrapper cookbook and set the `['config']['template_cookbook']` attribute to the name of that wrapper cookbook.
+You can provide your own `push-jobs-client.rb.erb` template file in a wrapper cookbook and set the `['config']['template_cookbook']` attribute to the name of that wrapper cookbook.

 The path to the configuration file is set using the `PushJobsHelper`